Dainiustver/MonsterSlayer/README.md

-A simple dummy project based on Udemy VueJS course
+A simple dummy project based on Udemy VueJS course.
+For learning purposes only